stacksgov/sips/sips/sip-0xx/sip-0xx-nakamoto.md

 a Stacks node can be made to perform by the equivocating writer, and severely limits the number of distinct states that this version of the chunk can be in.

-To support equivocation throttling in this manner, the vector clock for the Stacker DB encodes both the version and the number of leading 0-bits in the chunk's hash.
+To support equivocation throttling in this manner, the chunk inventory for the Stacker DB encodes both the version and the number of leading 0-bits in the chunk's hash.